-With assets, due to time and budget constraints, it is often necessary to treat “symptoms” of the root cause of asset breakdowns rather than diagnosing the real cause of the breakdown.
+Due to time and budget constraints, it is often necessary to treat “symptoms” of the root cause of asset breakdowns rather than diagnosing the real cause.
 Root cause analysis (RCA) is a process that can help you prevent equipment, machine, or structural failure and prolong the life of assets.

 What is Root Cause Analysis?